djbieber/stratifyd-user-guide/README.rst

 Click on the "Data" tab to view the original documents.
 If you've filtered down to a subset of your data in your dashboard, you'll see only those documents.

-For more information see the chapter on :ref:`analyzing data`.
+For more information see the chapter on analyzing data

 Share your results
 ~~~~~~~~~~~~~~~~~~~~~

-Make your dashboard public or :ref:`share <share>` with colleagues.
+Make your dashboard public or share data with colleagues.